WARNING Risk of becoming trapped if the seats are adjusted by children

 If you apply your full body weight to the grab handle or pull it abruptly, the grab handle may be damaged or become loose from its anchorage.

-Use the grab handles only to stabilize the seating position or to assist in getting in and out of the seat.
+the seating position or to assist in getting

 WARNING Risk of injury or death due to objects under the co-driver seat